-- 1. critical thinking: to include creative thinking, innovation, inquiry, and analysis, evaluation, and synthesis of information. - 2. communication: to include effective development, interpretation and expression of ideas through written, oral and visual communication. - 3. social responsibility: to include intercultural competence, knowledge of civic responsibility, and the ability to engage effectively in regional, national, and global communities. - 4. personal responsibility: to include the ability to connect choices, actions, and consequences to ethical decision-making.
+1.critical thinking: to include creative thinking, innovation, inquiry, and analysis, evaluation, and synthesis of information.

+2.communication: to include effective development, interpretation and expression of ideas through written, oral and visual communication.

+3. social responsibility: to include intercultural competence, knowledge of civic responsibility, and the ability to engage effectively in regional, national, and global communities.

+4.personal responsibility: to include the ability to connect choices, actions, and consequences to ethical decision-making.

+Learning Outcomes

-Learning Outcomes: Upon successful completion of this course, students should be familiar with the evolution of American political, social, and economic institutions and traditions from the arrival of Europeans to the mid-nineteenth century.
-This would include the ability to:
+Upon successful completion of this course, students should be familiar with the evolution of the nation and its role in the world from the mid-nineteenth century to the early twenty-first century.-This would include the ability to:

-- · Create an argument through the use of historical evidence. - Analyze and interpret primary and secondary sources. - Analyze the effects of historical, social, political, economic, cultural, and global forces on this period of United States history.
+- · Create an argument through the use of historical evidence. - · Analyze and interpret primary and secondary sources. - Analyze the effects of historical, social, political, economic, cultural, and global forces on this period of United States history.